ywarezk/react-advanced-microfocus/04-redux/entities-ex/README.md

 ## EX Redux Redux toolkit

-- in the `TodoList` add a delete button that should delete the item from
+- create an entity adapter to manage the array of tasks in the state
-redux state
+- the entity adapter contains selectors - replace the function in `TodoList` with the appropriate selector
-- create `<CreateTodo />` that holds a form with, title, description to add a new task to the list of tasks
+- for each list item - add a delete button that will delete the element from the redux store